 To understand what could be causing the issue, we first need to understand how a washer dryer dries clothes.
 Similar to a regular tumble dryer, washer dryers use a heater to turn water into vapour, which is then condensed (turned back into a liquid) and pumped out like the water used for cleaning.

-A heating element in the machine warms the air.
-A fan pushes this hot air into the drum and through your clothes, creating steam.
-This steam is then pushed into the condensing unit.
+A heating element in the machine warms the air creating steam from the moisture in your clothes.
+This steam is then pushed into the condensing unit via a fan and vent.
 To turn it back into a liquid, the condenser needs to be cold.
 To cool the condenser down, a washer dryer uses the cold water input, trickling it down through the condenser.
 This water then runs into the bottom of the washer dryer, where it’s pumped out.

 Why are my clothes hot and wet in a washer dryer?